isurooo/Quandoo-API-e2e/README.md

 * The reason behind the chosen framework and pattern
     * Java and Maven:  Rest Assured enables you to test REST APIs using java libraries and integrates well with Maven.
     * Rest Assured.io framework has made JSON complexities simple using core java basics.
+    * TestNG: Many plugins are integrated with TestNG , Writing tests with TestNG is very simple

 * How to make the framework work and how to execute the test
     *   Clone a copy of the `Quandoo-API-e2e` repo locally